Communications, Industry, Marketing, Military, Social Media, Strategy, Training

 Generally speaking, the ‘received wisdom’ and repeated recommendation, is you should keep your content short and snappy; quick, easy to read and digest as the viewer scrolls through seeking relief for their persistent underlying boredom, which after all, is the primary driver behind Social Media use! – When we are busy doing other stuff we don’t have time for Social Media, do we?

-Why are you doing it?
+In my view, the first consideration must be: Why are you doing it?
 What effect are you looking to achieve?

-The answers to this create the context and framing for the rest of the argument.
+he answers to this create the context and framing for the rest of the argument.
 Yet, whenever I see the subject presented, talked or written about, it is almost always done so without this frame.
 The advice tends to be absolute, i.e. for X type of content it should be Y long … regardless of purpose.
 It’s only when pushed or challenged that ‘Purpose’ is accepted as a variable, but even then, it is often viewed as having only a minor impact on recommended length.

 However, I consider that purpose or ‘Desired Outcome or Effect’ as critical.